Narshe1412/Code-Institute-Data-Centric-Project/readme.md

 - The CORS implementation provided by the backend was suggested by Zhangqy in this [Stackoverflow post](https://stackoverflow.com/a/45818284/5866637)
 - To implement the testing on the backend I followed this [tutorial by kenya-tech](https://kenya-tech.com/2019/01/18/writing-tests-for-a-restful-api-flask-app/)
+- The timer implementation with observables was done following a [tutorial by Wojciech Trawiński in his Medium blog](https://medium.com/js-in-action/rxjs-pause-and-resume-mighty-switchmap-41d0d1fe1113) and adapted to the current needs of the application.